Anthony Rizzo Player Props: Yankees vs. Red Sox

 Anthony Rizzo At The Plate

-- Rizzo leads New York with a slugging percentage of .450, fueled by 19 extra-base hits.
+- Rizzo leads New York in slugging percentage (.450) thanks to 19 extra-base hits.

-- Among qualifying hitters in MLB, his batting average ranks 50th, his on-base percentage ranks 58th, and he is 66th in the league in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 48th, his on-base percentage ranks 56th, and he is 64th in the league in slugging.

-- Rizzo has picked up a hit in 43 of 60 games this season, with multiple hits 16 times.

-- In 15.0% of his games this season, he has gone deep, and 4.3% of his trips to the dish.
+- In 15.0% of his games this year, he has gone deep, and 4.3% of his trips to the plate.

-- Rizzo has driven in a run in 22 games this season (36.7%), including eight games with more than one RBI (13.3%).
-He has also driven in three or more of his team's runs in two contests.
+- In 36.7% of his games this year, Rizzo has had at least one RBI.
+He's picked up more than one in 13.3% and driven in three or more of his team's runs in two contests.

-- He has scored in 26 games this season, with multiple runs six times.
+- He has scored in 43.3% of his games this season, with more than one run scored in 10.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.